Rod D. Martin

 Rod D. Martin, founder and CEO of The Martin Organization, is a technology entrepreneur, futurist, hedge fund manager, author and conservative activist from Destin, Florida.
 FOX Business News calls him a "tech guru", Britain's Guardian labeled him a "philosopher-capitalist", Gawker called him "another of Peter Thiel's brilliant nonconformists," and George Washington University's Graduate School of Political Management introduced him as "America's foremost [conservative] expert on online politics."
 He is an investor, director or officer in numerous ventures, specializing in the Internet and biotech spaces.
 He is especially noted for his role as a member of the pre-IPO startup team (specifically, Special Counsel to the CEO) at PayPal.com, a Silicon Valley legend, which is today the dominant payments provider on the Internet.

+This article was originally featured in World Magazine.
 Refer to original article for related links and important documentation.

 The BasicsProject.org informational and educational pamphlet series is now available for Kindle and iPad.
 Click here to find out more...